Matt Morgan: Return to SmackDown! and departure (2005)

 Morgan returned to WWE on the April 21, 2005, episode of SmackDown!, with a new gimmick as a stuttering big-man who was defensive over his speech disorder, and quickly defeated a then-unknown jobber, Brett Matthews.
-On the May 19 episode of Smackdown!, he allied himself with Carlito and became his "backup".
-Morgan helped Carlito defeat Big Show at Judgment Day, using Lesnar's former finisher, the F-5.
+On the May 19 episode of SmackDown!, he allied himself with Carlito and became his "backup".
+Morgan helped Carlito defeat Big Show at Judgment Day on May 22, using Lesnar's former finisher, the F-5.
 This partnership ended when Carlito was drafted to Raw, and Morgan was subsequently released by WWE on July 5, 2005.
-His last match in WWE was on the July 7, episode of SmackDown! against William Regal, although technically the match never took place as Morgan was attacked by The Mexicools before Regal ever got to the ring.
+His last match in WWE was on the July 7 episode of SmackDown! against William Regal, although technically the match never took place as Morgan was attacked by The Mexicools before Regal ever got to the ring.

-Japanese and European promotions (2005–2006)
+Japanese and European promotions (2005–2007)

 Morgan toured with New Japan Pro-Wrestling in late 2005, defeating Yuji Nagata in his debut match.
 He was being pushed as a "monster gaijin" and along with Brock Lesnar, was expected to become one of NJPW's top foreign wrestlers, but plans for this were abandoned when he decided to leave NJPW to go to All Japan Pro Wrestling.
 Morgan debuted in All Japan Pro Wrestling as a member of Taka Michinoku's foreigner-oriented RO&D faction.
 He and Mark Jindrak wrestled for HUSTLE as a tag team under the names of Sodom and Gomora.

 Morgan also worked for NWE Wrestling in Italy and Rings of Europe in Austria, where he participated as the Monster Heel in a 20 Men Rumble Match.
 He and Joe Legend became allies but were unable to defeat Austrian Hero Big van Walter in the end.